neurocline/hugo-patches/content/posts/patch-verbose-levels.md

 date: 2019-03-06T23:04:13-08:00
 ---

+This patch extends the control the user has over verbose logging.

+See [hugo commit 507d08c60c][] for details.

+[hugo commit 507d08c60c]: https://github.com/neurocline/hugo/commit/507d08c60c36543ec5a65a28b7db9a04ec3da2bd

 ## Add log levels to --verbose and --log

 Hugo uses jwalterweatherman and has a fair amount of logging controlled by different